facebookresearch/hydra/website/docs/plugins/rq_launcher.md

 [HYDRA] Polling job statuses every 1.0 sec
 ```

+Note that any dependencies need to be installed in the Python environment used to run the RQ worker.
+For serialization of jobs [`cloudpickle`](https://github.com/cloudpickle/cloudpickle) is used.

 The [RQ documentation](https://python-rq.org/) holds further information on [job monitoring](http://python-rq.org/docs/monitoring/), which can be done via console or [web interfaces](https://github.com/nvie/rq-dashboard), and provides [patterns](https://python-rq.org/patterns/) for worker and exception handling.